Harden’s 41 points lead Rockets over Suns 108-102

 Booker had 29 points for the Suns, who lost their second in a row.

+“We couldn’t really close the game,” Suns coach Igor Kokoskov said.
+“We lost the game in the last couple of minutes and the last couple of possessions.”

-Eric Gordon added 19 points and House had 18 for the Rockets on a night Chris Paul sat out to rest.
+Eric Gordon added 19 points and House tied a season high with 18 for the Rockets on a night Chris Paul sat out to rest.

 The Suns led by 2 to start the fourth and had a 3-point lead with about nine minutes left when Gordon made 3-pointers on consecutive possessions to put Houston up 92-89.
 Gordon had missed six of seven 3-point attempts before making those shots.